eddie-energy/architecture/arc42/aiida/solution-strategy/solution-strategy.md

 ## Overview

 AIIDA (or Administrative Interface for In-house Data Access) is a software system that includes components running on a device at the customer's site to collect real-time data from energy metering devices (such as smart meters, home automation systems, or other similar assets).
-To achieve that, AIIDA includes various components such as the AIIDA Embedded App, the AIIDA Regional Connector, and the AIIDA Smartphone App.
+To achieve that, AIIDA includes various components such as the AIIDA Embedded App, the AIIDA Region Connector, and the AIIDA Smartphone App.

 ## Why is AIIDA necessary in the context of EDDIE?